arvindrk/computer-use-agent/README.md

-# E2B Remote Desktop Sandbox Streaming
+# Voice & Chat-Controlled Remote Desktop Sandbox

-Next.js application that streams a virtual Linux desktop environment to your browser using [E2B Desktop Sandbox](https://github.com/e2b-dev/desktop).
+Application for voice and chat-based control of a remote Linux virtual machine, streaming the desktop environment to your browser using [E2B Desktop Sandbox](https://e2b.dev/docs/template/examples/desktop).

 ## Features